pyrodie18/splunk-ai-operator/docs/ServiceArtifactsStorage.md

 ## Setup Azure Blob Access with Managed Identity

 Azure Managed Identities can be used to provide IAM access to the blobs.
 With managed identities, the AKS nodes that host the pods can retrieve an OAuth token that provides authorization for the Splunk AI Operator pod to read the app packages stored in the Azure Storage account.
-The key point here is that the AKS node is associated with a Managed Identity, and this managed identity is given a `role` for read access called `Storage Blob Delegator` to the Azure Storage account.
+The key point here is that the AKS node is associated with a Managed Identity, and this managed identity is given a `role` for read and write access called `Storage Blob Data Contributor` to the Azure Storage account.

 ### **Assumptions:**